spiridiant/FlappyBirdClone/README.md

 - Bird: A class that represents the bird
 - Tube： A class that represents the tubes which the bird **MUST NOT** hit
 - FBGame: A class that represents the game board
-- Score: A class that that represents the score a player earned;
+- Score: A class that that represents the score a player earned
+- LeaderBoard: A class that represents the leaderboard which the user score will be displayed on

 ### User Stories:
 **Phase 0 :**
 - As a user, I want to be able to create a new game with an username of my choosing.
-- As a user, I want to be able to control the bird through press of the *Space* key or the right click of the mouse.
+- As a user, I want to be able to control the **Bird** through press of the *Space* key or the right click of the mouse.
-- As a user, I want to view the score I earned during the present game and the level I'm currently at.
+- As a user, I want to view the **Score** I earned during the present game and the level I'm currently at.
-- As a user, I want to be able to add my username and score to the *Leaderboard* after my game is finished.
+- As a user, I want to be able to add my username and *Score* to the *Leaderboard* after my game is finished.
-- As a user, I want to be able to view the *Leaderboard* that contains the 5 highest scores and the users that achieved them.
+- As a user, I want to be able to view the **Leaderboard** that contains the 5 highest **Score** and the users that achieved them.